kowalcj0/diy-nap/README.md

 # Get WiFi driver

-Follow this step if you want to use different WiFi adapter that the onboard one.

 [Source](https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=102323&p=782878)

+Follow this step if you don't want to use the onboard WiFi adapter.

-As instructed download the `install-wifi` script by `MrEngman`.
+As instructed in the `Source` link download and extract the `install-wifi` script by `MrEngman`.

 ```
 # detect the device and check if driver is available